 *Disclosure: This page may contain affiliate links and sponsored links that earn me a small commission, at no additional cost to you.
 You can find more information in my Privacy Policy.

-© Romy London / Romina Callwitz | All images and content are copyright protected.
-Please do not use my images and content without permission.
-If you wish to re-publish any recipes or images, please get in touch via email.
+© 2024 Romy London / Romina Callwitz | All images, videos, wordings and content are copyright protected and belong to Romina Callwitz.
+Please do not use any of my content without prior permission.
+If you wish to re-publish any (part of my) content, please get in touch via email.
 Thanks for your support!

 Jess